A Common Mental Health Challenge in the United States

-Anxiety is one of the most common mental illnesses experienced by people in the United States today.
-The Anxiety and Depression Association of America (ADAA) statistics show that 40 million adults in the United States, ages 18 and older, suffer from anxiety.
+Ranking among the most common mental health challenges affecting people in the United States today is Anxiety.
+According to the Anxiety and Depression Association of America (ADAA), 40 million adults aged 18 and older struggle with anxiety.

-Anxiety can be triggered by everyday events, genetics, and brain chemistry which may lead to mental restlessness, increased heart rate, dizziness, muscle tension, shortness of breath, and an overwhelming sense of fear or panic.
+Everyday events, genetics, and brain chemistry often trigger anxiety.
+These triggers can cause symptoms such as mental restlessness, increased heart rate, dizziness, muscle tension, shortness of breath, and an overwhelming sense of fear or panic.

 Anxiety often reflects a disturbance of the Zang organs; these include the Heart, Lungs, Spleen, Liver, and Kidneys.
 Each organ has specific functions and is associated with different emotions.
 The heart stores the shen (your mind/spirit), the lungs are related to grief, the liver to anger, the spleen to worry, and the kidneys to fear.
 These are all commonly experienced emotions and can influence the flow of energy throughout your body.

-A consultation with Dr. Tony Willcox will give a deeper understanding as to how anxiety manifests and it’s relation to the diagnostic principles in Chinese medicine.
+A consultation with Dr. Tony Willcox will give a deeper understanding of how anxiety manifests and its relation to the diagnostic principles in Chinese medicine.
 Once a tongue & pulse diagnosis has been made, the information will be used to make a differential diagnosis.
 Depending on the specific situation, the anxiety can be due to Heart/Spleen Qi Deficiency, Lung Qi Deficiency, Liver Qi Stagnation Affecting the Spleen, or Kidney Qi Deficiency just to name a few.

 Medications may help to alleviate the symptoms you are experiencing, but they offer undesirable side effects.
 The mind often creates anxiety through the way you view the world, Chinese Medicine can help facilitate a shift in perspective.